build-on-aws/content/posts/start-your-projects-with-a-cicd-pipeline/index.md

 ## The power of automation and continuous deployment and why you need to think about feature flags

+If you have been in tech for more than a decade (like me), or even for more than five years, you might remember where you started your journey of "deployment".
+I personally remember very well - I had two flavours: working on a text-editor locally, then using FTP or SFTP to upload my PHP file or - if I needed to very even quicker - using vi or another text-editor directly on the production server.
+Rollouts and tests where manual - and any actions where not reproducable at all.

 ### An automated CI/CD pipeline to produce reliable output
+Today, the world has changed - an automated CI/CD pipeline is key to speed up the deliverables of your software development teams.
+Automating testing, verification, security scans and deployment - without any manual step after merging a Pull Request, ensures that the output of your deployment is reliable and that you can _trust_ the output.
+You know, what you get - and every single step in that deployment process reduces the level of reliability and trust that you can have.
 ### If you automate deployment 100%, protect yourself
+If you decide to go "all in" an automate the way up to the production environment, you should however protect yourself from surprises that can be problematic for your reputation.
+And this is where the concept of "feature flagging" can help you:

+New features or new lines of code are hidden behing a "flag" that can be activated or deactivated very fast (within minutes or seconds).

+For more details on this, [here](https://aws.amazon.com/blogs/mt/how-cyberark-implements-feature-flags-with-aws-appconfig/) is a good blog post by AWS Serverless Hero [Ran Isenberg](https://www.ranthebuilder.cloud/post/manage-your-aws-lambda-feature-flags-like-a-boss) that also regularly frieds about the concept of feature flags.
 ## Why you should start with your CI/CD pipeline
 So what are the main reasons for you to start your project with building the CI/CD pipeline?
 Organizations and users today seek speed and frequency of updates and the agility of software development.
 They expect regular updates and changes - in a way higher quality than ever before.